 - through close person-to-person contact

 Because hepatitis A can be a mild infection, particularly in children, it's possible for some people to be unaware that they have had the illness.
-Although medical tests show that about 40% of urban Americans have had hepatitis A, only about 5% recall being sick.
+Although medical tests show that about 40 percent of urban Americans have had hepatitis A, only about 5 percent recall being sick.

-To learn more about hepatitis A, please go to these links:
+To learn more about hepatitis A, please visit these links: